Yash020405/mattermost/AssignmentSubmission.md

 - **Resilience**: Stable memory usage and error handling
 - **Flexibility**: Support for complex search scenarios

 These improvements make Mattermost's search capabilities truly enterprise-ready, allowing organizations to efficiently search millions of messages with excellent performance and relevance.
+While we've made significant progress, we acknowledge there's still more to learn and optimize as we continue working with Elasticsearch.